Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: EXPERIMENTS

 {\bfseries SegHead:} In our study, we conducted experiments using various combinations of outputs from the decoding stage as inputs to the semantic segmentation head.
 The results, presented in Table~\ref{tab:seghead}, reveal that the optimal performance was attained when the input combination was $\left\{1/2,1/4,1/8\right\}$.

 {\bfseries LFIB:} In this section, we conducted comparative experiments by adjusting the number of LFIBs at various stages.
+Regarding the number of layers in the LFIB module, our approach is as follows: First, during the encoding and decoding stages, we ensure that the number of LFIB blocks is consistent for features at the same resolution.
+Additionally, in the shallow stages, more spatial information can be captured, while in the deeper stages, more semantic information can be obtained.
+Therefore, we determine the number of LFIB blocks based on the above considerations, ensuring a balanced parameter count.
+As a result, the number of blocks in the deeper stages is typically greater than in the shallow stages.
 As depicted in Table~\ref{tab:nofLFIB}, our findings show that the segmentation accuracy of LMIINet peaks at 69.94\% mIoU when setting the number of LFIBs to 2 at each stage, while keeping the parameter count at a modest 720K.
-Furthermore, we observed that a more evenly distributed arrangement of blocks at each stage leads to a gradual enhancement in the model's performance.
+Furthermore, we observed that a more evenly distributed arrangement of blocks at each stage gradually enhances the model's performance.

 {\bfseries Auxiliary Loss:} Comparative experiments were conducted using features from various stages as inputs for the auxiliary loss function.
 Table~\ref{tab:Auxloss} shows that optimal performance is achieved when utilizing features downsampled to 1/8 as input.
 This results in optimal performance with minimal changes in parameters and computational load compared to other approaches.